shagu/ericmauser.de/content/Hardware/Oculus Quest/oculus-quest.md

 As an alternative, you can check out the unity based launcher named [QuestAppLauncher](https://github.com/tverona1/QuestAppLauncher).
 The release page provides APKs, that can be simply installed via ADB, without the need of SideQuest or any other tools.

+## Custom Beatsaber Songs
+In order to make use of user made songs, you will need to install [BMPF](https://github.com/kihecido/BMBF) which basically uninstalls Beatsaber, extracts the APK, patches it and bundles it up again.

+Visit their [GitHub Release Page](https://github.com/kihecido/BMBF/releases/tag/v1.4.5) and grab the latest APKs.
+I downloaded both and installed them via ADB:

+    adb install BMBF_TVWrapper.1.apk
+    adb install com.weloveoculus.BMBF.apk

+Once both are installed, launch the BMPF App.
+This will guide you through the installation process and at the end, do not launch Beat Saber directly.
+Instead click on the 3 dots (...) on the BeatSaber App in the library, and enable the storage permissions.
+You can now run Beatsaber as usual, or if you want to add new tacks, just launch the BMPF.
+This will allow you transfer songs to the device via an open port.
+The IP address and the port of it, can be found in the "Tools" tab of BMPF.
+Open it in your browser and drag the songs you like into it.
+A good source for user made custom songs is: [Beast Saber](https://bsaber.com/).

 ## Termux
 To install and use termux, you will need to fetch the APK from any mirror site like [Apkpure](https://apkpure.com/termux/com.termux), [APKMirror](https://www.apkmirror.com/apk/fredrik-fornwall/termux/) or directly from [F-Droid](https://f-droid.org/en/packages/com.termux/).
 Install the APK onto the device by typing: `adb install com.termux_84.apk`.
 Since the app was not specifically made for the oculus, it won't show up in the app-menu.
 But, the oculus has an "Oculus TV" app for those apps, that aren't VR-Ready, go there, select "Channels" and open the Termux app.